jessekelighine/vindent.vim/README.md

----
-title:  "vindent.vim"
-author: "jessekelighine@gmail.com"
-date:   "2022-Apr-27"
----

 # vindent.vim

 `vindent.vim` is a simple plugin that provides two functionalities that have to do with indentations:

-1. Creates a *motion* that moves cursor to the previous or next line with the same indentation as the current line.
+1. Creates a *vindent motion* that moves cursor to the previous or next line with the same indentation as the current line.
-2. Creates three *text object* that selects adjacent lines with the same indentation (with three slight variations).
+2. Creates three *vindent text object* that selects adjacent lines with the same indentation (with three slight variations).

 This plugin was partially inspired by [vim-indentwise](https://github.com/jeetsukumaran/vim-indentwise)